-Community Support Programs: Provider Resources
+Community Support Programs: Information for Providers

 Laws and administrative codes

 - Wisconsin Stat. ch.
-51—State Alcohol, Drug Abuse, Developmental Disabilities and Mental Health Act
+51—State Alcohol, Drug Abuse, Developmental Disabilities, and Mental Health Act

 - Wisconsin Admin.
 Code ch.
 DHS 63—Community Support Programs for Chronically Mentally Ill Persons